-- A. Determination of Requirements.
+A. Determination of Requirements.

 The requirement for a single use (e.g. a retail store) shall be determined directly from this Section.
-The requirements for a combination of uses made up of multiple permitted or specially permitted uses (e.g. a retail store with an office building) shall be determined by establishing the requirement for each single use and adding them together, unless otherwise provided for in this Article. - 1.
-If the use is not specifically listed in the schedule of such requirements, the requirement shall be the same as the most similar listed use, as determined by the CEO.
+The requirements for a combination of uses made up of multiple permitted or specially permitted uses (e.g. a retail store with an office building) shall be determined by establishing the requirement for each single use and adding them together, unless otherwise provided for in this Article.

-- 2. Any use requiring $\frac{1}{2}$ or more of a parking space shall require the full space. - 3.
-The maximum number of parking spaces allowable for any use is not to exceed 125% of the minimum requirement, unless otherwise approved as part of site plan review.
-The need for additional parking must be demonstrated by a quantifying analysis and determined not to create adverse impacts to neighborhood character, quality of life, or environment. - 4.
-The minimum parking requirement may be reduced as part of site plan review if the applicant can make permanent arrangements for shared parking (in accordance with §30.5(C)) with other uses or can otherwise prove that the parking standards are excessive for the use. - 5.
-The minimum parking requirement may be increased as part of site plan review if it is deemed necessary to protect the health, safety, and general welfare of the public. - B. Mixed Use Village Center (VC) District.
-There shall be no minimum parking requirements for existing development within the VC District north of 12th Street.
+- a) If the use is not specifically listed in the schedule of such requirements, the requirement shall be the same as the most similar listed use, as determined by the CEO. - b) Any use requiring 1/2 or more of a parking space shall require the full space. - c) The maximum number of parking spaces allowable for any use is not to exceed 125% of the minimum requirement, unless otherwise approved as part of site plan review.
+The need for additional parking must be demonstrated by a quantifying analysis and determined not to create adverse impacts to neighborhood character, quality of life, or environment. - d) The minimum parking requirement may be reduced as part of site plan review if the applicant can make permanent arrangements for shared parking (in accordance with §30.5(C)) with other uses or can otherwise prove that the parking standards are excessive for the use. - e) The minimum parking requirement may be increased as part of site plan review if it is deemed necessary to protect the health, safety, and general welfare of the public. - B. Mixed Use Village Center (VC) District.
+There shall be no minimum parking requirements for existing development within the VC District.
 New development shall provide off-street parking spaces in accordance with the following table:

 LAND USE MINIMUM SPACES (VC District)

 Residential 1 per dwelling unit

 Lodging 1 per room

-3 per 1,000 square feet of gross floor area or as
+Other 3 per 1,000 square feet of gross floor area

-Other determined by the Planning Board based on the mixes of

-uses within building.

 C. All Other Districts.
-Off-street parking spaces shall be provided in all districts, except in the VC District south of 12th Street, in accordance with the following table:
+Off-street parking spaces shall be provided in all districts, except in the VC District, in accordance with the following table:

-LAND USE MINIMUM SPACES RESIDENTIAL Single- or Two-Family Dwelling 2 per dwelling unit Multi-Family Dwelling 1.5 per dwelling unit Upper Floor Dwelling Unit 1 per unit Bed & Breakfast 1 per room Hospice, Nursing Home, or Assisted Living 0.5 per bed + 0.5 per employee 1 Short-Term Rentals Dwelling Type Requirement + 1 Short-Term Rentals over 4 Bedrooms Dwelling Type Requirement + 2 COMMERCIAL Retail Operation 3 per 1,000 square feet 2 Service Operation 2 per 1,000 square feet 2 Restaurant, Bar, or Tavern 4 per 1,000 square feet 2 Office, Administrative or Professional 2 per 1,000 square feet 2 Office or Clinic, Medical 3 per 1,000 square feet 2 Lodging 1 per guest room + 0.5 per employee 1 Other Commercial Use 3 per 1,000 square feet2 or as determined by the Planning Board based on the mixes of uses within building.
+LAND USE MINIMUM SPACES

+RESIDENTIAL

+Single- or Two-Family Dwelling 2 per dwelling unit

+Multi-Family Dwelling 1.5 per dwelling unit

+Upper Floor Dwelling Unit 1 per unit

+Bed & Breakfast 1 per room

+Hospice, Nursing Home, or Assisted Living 0.5 per bed + 0.5 per employee 1

+Short-Term Rentals Per Dwelling Unit Type Requirements + 1

+COMMERCIAL

+Retail Operation 3 per 1,000 square feet 2

+Service Operation 2 per 1,000 square feet 2

+Restaurant, Bar, or Tavern 4 per 1,000 square feet 2

+Office, Administrative or Professional 2 per 1,000 square feet 2

+Office or Clinic, Medical 3 per 1,000 square feet 2

+Lodging 1 per guest room + 0.5 per employee 1

+Other Commercial Use 3 per 1,000 square feet 2

+TABLE CONTINUED ON NEXT PAGE